Campus Student Employment for Students

 The Work/Study program is a form of need-based financial aid that sets aside funding you can earn through a campus position or an approved, pre-arranged off-campus service program.
-At Kalamazoo College the off-campus service programs are coordinated by The Mary Jane Underwood Stryker Institute for Service-Learning.
+At Kalamazoo College the off-campus service programs are coordinated by The Mary Jane Underwood Stryker Center for Civic Engagement.

 Work/Study funds are not credited to your account; you must actually work in a campus job or through an off-campus service program to receive this funding.
 Every two weeks you work, you turn in a timesheet and receive a paycheck.
 Students who have a Work/Study award are given priority for hiring consideration.
 You may check your Work/Study annual award level on the "Hornet Hive."
 For complete information on Work/Study policies and procedures, please go to the Financial Aid website.

 New students seeking to be considered for fall campus employment should follow instructions emailed from the CCPD in July.

 Summer employment at Kalamazoo College is different than academic year employment in that Work/Study awards do not apply.
 Students who work a minimum of 32 hours/week may be eligible for on-campus housing.